MicrosoftDocs/dynamics-365-supply-chain-insights/articles/add-users.md

 ## Initialize a user's OneDrive license

-In the previous procedure you gave users access to OneDrive, but their OneDrive license must be first be initialized for them to be able to import data within SCI.
+After assigning a user a license to access to OneDrive, the user's OneDrive license must then be initialized for them to be able to import data within SCI.

 To initialize a user's license, follow these steps.